 A great speech doesn’t end with the speaker saying “thank you and goodnight”.
 A great speech comes to a quiet conclusion as the audience asks the speaker questions and then begins to engage in dialogue among themselves.
 In order to accomplish this, ask open-ended questions in your speech and encourage your audience to ask questions when your speech is over.

-Being a Chief Editor, Julie Ellis writes at Premier Essay about education, self-improvement, marketing and psychology.
-Having a track record of academic achievements and Master’s degree in Journalism, allows her to support students with writing advice and educational life hacks.
-Find Julie’s in LinkedIn.
+Being a Chief Editor, Julie Ellis writes at Premier Essay about education, self-improvement, marketing, and psychology.
+Having a track record of academic achievements and a Master’s degree in Journalism, allows her to support students with writing advice and educational life hacks.
+Find Julie on LinkedIn.